m0k1/tpbproxy/README.md

 tpbproxy
 ======
 This script is made to "proxy" content from ThePirateBay.se It was originaly designed for http://pirati.rs but later we(PiratskaPartija.com) decided to move it to OpenSource.
-So evryone who want to proxy conent can proxy it with just a 1 php script :)
+So evryone who want to proxy conent can proxy it with this php script :)
 WARNING: THIS BRANCH IS STABLE AS GREEK ECONOMY !
 LICENCE
 ======